Geonovum/PDOK-NGR-documentatie/docs/handleidingen.rst

     $ ogrinfo -so WFS:"http://geodata.nationaalgeoregister.nl/bag/wfs" bag:pand

-The result is the number of features contained in the layer, a listing of their attributes, the coördinate reference system of the layer and a bounding box of the features.
+The result is the number of features contained in the layer, a listing of their attributes, the coordinate reference system of the layer and a bounding box of the features.

 ..
 NOTE::

-    Observe the afore mentioned limit: the reported number of features is 15000.
-There are, of course, more than 15000 buildings in the Netherlands.
+    Observe the afore mentioned limit: the reported number of features is 1.000.
+There are, of course, more than 1.000 buildings in the Netherlands.

 Getting data with ogr2ogr